vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/04_gurUpAsana-paddhatiH.md

 <details><summary>English</summary>

 12.-13.
-"So also shall he, with compassion and with- out the hope of reward, teach the disciple who is unruffled in mind, the knowledge of the Upanishads which forster bhakti (viśvāsa) and knowledge (jana) and other know- ledge of the self suitable to the condition of the disciple.
+"So also shall he, with compassion and without the hope of reward, teach the disciple who is unruffled in mind, the knowledge of the Upanishads which forster bhakti (viśvāsa) and knowledge (jana) and other knowledge of the self suitable to the condition of the disciple.
 </details>